 In Middle School English Language Arts, students are taught to be critical and thoughtful readers as well as organized and expressive writers.
-Teachers follow the Common Core State Standards as they relate to writing and reading comprehension.
+Teachers follow the Prince George’s County Public School ELA standards.
 As in all classes at Chelsea School, the IEP drives instruction.
 In the ELA classroom, this means a focus on writing mechanics and written expression.

 Meeting students where they are, teachers support them in constructing mechanically sound sentences, paragraphs, and multi-paragraph essays.
 Using graphic organizers and semantic maps, students learn to organize their ideas before writing.
 Students are also exposed to a number of different types of writing formats: descriptive, narrative, persuasive, and formal.

-Students engage in reading classic novels during their English Language Arts Class.
-Dependent upon their reading level, students are provided the use of compensatory strategies such as text-to-speech to ensure they have access to grade level reading material.
-In addition, students are also encouraged to utilize a speech-to-text tool if they experience difficulty putting their thoughts onto paper through handwriting.
+Students engage in reading classic and innovative literature during their English Language Arts Class.
+Dependent upon their reading level, students are provided the use of compensatory strategies such as text-to-speech software to ensure they have access to grade level reading material.
+In addition, students are also encouraged to utilize a speech-to-text tool if they experience difficulty putting their thoughts onto paper.